Back to Library

 Exercise Guide

-How to do a dumbbell incline y raise
+How to do dumbbell incline y raise

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The dumbbell incline y raise is a precise exercise targeting the lower trapezius and posterior deltoids.
 Performed on an incline bench, it isolates the muscles responsible for scapular stability and shoulder health.
 By lifting the weights in a Y-shape, you improve overhead mobility and posture.
 This movement is essential for athletes and lifters looking to prevent shoulder injuries and build a balanced upper back.